 Protected Under UNESCO

 Deemed so important in 2013 that UNESCO inscribed Turkish coffee culture and tradition into the list of Intangible Cultural Heritage of Humanity

 - The soft, velvet-like foam of the coffee enables the taste to stay within the mouth for a longer time than other types of coffee.

-- The foam also keeps the coffee warm because it can stay on top of the coffee without changing its shape for some time.
+- The foam also keeps the coffee warm.
+It can stay on top of the coffee without changing its shape for some time.

 - It is the only kind of coffee used for fortunetelling.

-- The coffee is actually within the cup but it doesn’t need filtering because the grounds sink to the bottom by itself; there’s no other coffee which is served like that.
+- The coffee is actually within the cup, but it doesn’t need filtering because the grounds sink to the bottom by themselves; no other coffee is like this.

 Referance:coffee, history of coffee, turkish coffee